Saint Saviour at a Glance

 - Wide range of extracurricular clubs and activities: Adventure is Out There (Disney), Afro Caribbean Student Association, Anime, Art, Baking/Cooking, Bell Choir, Book, Gaelic Society, Gaming, Gospel Choir, History Matters, Hydroponics, Mock Trial, Science, Newspaper: Skyline, Social Media Volunteers, Stage Crew, Student Council, Textile Design, Yearbook: Thabor

-- Travel: Faculty chaperoned international and national travel (2022-2023 school year includes: Japan and Walt Disney World)
+- Travel: Faculty chaperoned international and national travel (including annual Disney World Senior Trip)

 - Athletics: Competitive Varsity sports program includes: Basketball, Booster Step Squad, Cheerleading, Soccer, Softball, Swimming, Track and Volleyball.